growr-xyz/growr-documentation/introduction/3-Key-Concepts.md

 Verifiable credentials in an SSCR can be (but are not limited to):

 * _KYC credential_ (hard information).
-This credential proves, possibly in a zero-knowledge manner, a successfully passed KYC process (including AML/CFT risk check) and can be issued by any distributor or a traditional third-party identity verification service.
+This credential proves, possibly in a zero-knowledge manner, a successfully passed KYC process (including AML/CFT risk check) and can be issued by any user platform integrated with the protocol or by a traditional third-party identity verification service.
 While not necessarily contributing to the risk assessment, the presence of such credentials may be a prerequisite for certain regulated lenders to provide funding.
 * _Financial data credential_ (hard information).
-This credential contains various financial data of a borrower, such as products and transaction history, and can be issued by any account servicing financial institution or a trusted financial data provider.
+This credential contains various financial data of a borrower, such as products and transaction history, and can be issued by any account servicing financial institution, by a trusted financial data provider or based on on-chain bitcoin or side-chain activity.
 * _Business activity credential_ (hard information).
 Data about the business activity such as income statement, cash flow, and/or balance sheet.
 * _Savings history credential_ (hard information).
 This credential proves that the user is making regular micro-payments to his/her saving account.
 It could be issued by any trusted financial institution or savings account provider.
 * _Credit history credential_ (hard information).
 History of the borrower’s past loans from the protocol or any external trusted sources.
 * _Credit score credential_ (hard information).
 This is a credential that summarizes other atomic credentials and represents the overall credit score of the borrower.
 * _Community membership credential_ (soft information).
 This credential is issued by a local organization (cooperative, union, chamber) or an employer, asserting the membership of the borrower in the organization.
 * _Social vouching credential_ (soft information).
-This credential is received by endorsement from other protocol users, who have a certain reputation level and/or are trusted by the protocol.
+This credential is received through endorsement from other protocol users, who have a certain reputation level and/or are trusted by the protocol.
 * _Financial health credential_ (soft information).
 This is a special credential issued by the protocol itself for successfully passing “financial health treatment” through education and/or mentoring, as well as earned through regular on-time repayments of past loans received through the protocol.

 ## Lending and borrowing